security-assignments/security-assignments.github.io/_projects/risk-assessment-mitigation-report.md

     You can use [this Excel spreadsheet file](/security-assignments/assets/files/Risk_assessment_table.xlsx) as a template.

-2. For each information type, use the information in [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf) (particularly Table 1) to describe the potential impact to the organization if the Milestone 2 server was breached containing these information types.
+2. For each information type, use the information in [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf) (particularly Table 1) to describe the potential impact to the organization if the financial management information system was breached containing these information types.

 ## Written Report Deliverable